penguin1333/textcrap/README.md

 # textcrap
 A dead simple text paste website similar to Pastebin, written entirely by Preston Cammarata

+This can be used as an example for starting up your own Pastebin-like site, or just scrap it for whatever.

 # Setting up
 Just copy the files to your server, create a database and name it whatever you want, run the "db.sql" file in the database to create the needed table for textcrap, then fill out the database credentials in crap.php.